pateld1/ISLR-Exercises/README.md

 # ISLR-Exercises

-To view each set of exercises, open the .md file or the PDF file.
-Alternatively, download the HTML file if it is too large and open it in your favorite web browser.
+To view each set of exercises, open the .html file.
+If the file is too large, download it and view it in your favorite web browser.
+Alternatively, open the corresponding .pdf file.
+This file will usually be cumbersome to read due to the size of the document.